KiranGunathilaka/smart_water_quality_monitoring_system/dummy_dataset/readme.txt

 Do not have this when submitting.

-For your generated dataset (covering 2025-04-14 to 2025-04-20), the data was created for three 2-hour sessions each day, based on your request:
+For the generated dataset (covering 2025-04-14 to 2025-04-20), the data was created for three 2-hour sessions each day, based on your request:
 🕒 Time Ranges per Day (in local time, UTC+5:30 assumed):

     Morning session: 06:00:00 → 07:59:55